zebinho20-belenus/ep3-bs-payment/README.md

 you can combine it with classic behaviour book on billing too

-runnnig up to PHP 7.4 - see original project tkrebs/ep3-bs for details)
+runnnig up to PHP 7.2 - not yet up to 7.4 as the orig project - more updates for modules necessary

 vendor path completely from our instance (tennis-rudolstadt.de) with extended payumModule and payumStripe